Technical Report A.1.2 - Overheating prevention and stagnation handling in solar process heat applications

 Worldwide SHIP applications in the retanning process of leather industries

 Source: AEE INTEC

-The Codelco copper mine in Chile does not only have the biggest SHIP application worldwide, but also the biggest solar thermal collector field in general (39,300 m²).
-It keeps water to a constant temperature for the leaching process.
+The Codelco copper mine in Chile not only has the world's largest SHIP application, but also the largest solar thermal collector field (39,300 m²).
+The system keeps water at a constant temperature for the leaching process.
 A similar, but smaller application (790 m²) exists in Cyprus.